 To run System/360 programs in Extended Control mode, under the new virtual-storage operating systems, all that will normally be required is a pass through the appropriate Linkage Editor.
 Most System/360 programs can be run in the virtual addressing (paged) mode, with the Linkage Editor performing the necessary division into appropriately sized pages.
-Programs that are highly timedependent, and certain other programs that employ nonroutine coding techniques, cannot be paged and must be run in the "virtual-real" or non-swapped mode.
+Programs that are highly time-dependent, and certain other programs that employ nonroutine coding techniques, cannot be paged and must be run in the "virtual=real" or non-swapped mode.
+Exceptions consist primarily of programs that are devicedependent upon a non-supported device type.